-So this is really dependent on whether or not you can actually travel during slow times, but if you can manage it, you can save a lot.
+On season for Disney is the Summer and during Holidays ( think every holiday… and spring break).
+So this is really dependent on whether or not you can actually travel during slow times, pull kids out of school, get off work, etc. But if you can manage it, you can save a lot.
+Check out our best times to visit Disney post for your best bets.
 And the best time about traveling during the off season is that everything is cheaper including flights AND the crowds are much more manageable.

-When we visited last January, not only was the weather much more tolerable, but it was extremely affordable and I’ve never seen crowds so low.
+When we visited last January, not only was the weather much more tolerable, but it was extremely affordable and we’ve never seen crowds so low.
 Definitely a win.

 12. Get an annual pass….maybe

-So this is yet another post that we need to write, but an annual pass really may save you a lot if you travel to WDW more than once a year.
-Not only do you get discounts on food and merchandise, but you also get free parking as well as Passholder only resort discounts as well.
+Another big maybe for us on this list.
+One of our most popular posts, being an annual passholder breaks down how being a WDW AP has definitely changed how we vacation at Disney.
+An annual pass may save you tons of money depending on how you travel each year.
+Not only do you get discounts on food and merchandise, but you also get free parking at the parks plus Passholder only resort discounts as well.
 If you’re only planning a once in a while trip, then the annual pass is not for you, but if you plan to spend more than 10 days in the Parks per year, its definitely worth considering.